orgmycology/astropy-dei/community-recs.md

 ## 9. Implement and Enforce the Code of Conduct with Creativity

+Codes of conduct are very useful for making community members feels safe and comfortable interacting within a community.
+Many projects, however, struggle with how to implement and enforce these codes of conduct.
+The primary problem, according to interviewees, is the balance between anonymized and private incident reporting and human-centered incident reporting.
+On one hand, anonymized reporting can make community members less fearful of retribution for reporting an incident.

+On the other hand, the opacity of reporting in this way can make it difficult for a reporter to know who is handling the issue and what the outcomes may be.
+Furthermore, reporting forms cannot always capture important signals such as tone, emotion, and other cues that are vital to ensuring the reporter is psychologically safe.
+Interviewees both hypothetically and anecdotally (see point #3) discussed this balance and often valued human followup even when they might prefer using a reporting form for the initial report:

 >_I'm not sure that making it informal would solve that issue, but I think maybe having a liaison of some sort, a human being who's there who's like, "Hey, you filled out the form, great.
 Let's talk about it, you know, what's something that maybe you felt uncomfortable putting in the form.
 And here's some clarification on how we make sure that retribution doesn't happen, stuff like that.
 And maybe have on the page where code of conduct stuff, you know, like, "If you need to report it here, or talk to somebody, get in touch with this person."
 That can be the liaison who is like, "Okay, well, you know, if you feel uncomfortable reporting it in a very official capacity, let's talk about it."
 Let's figure out a solution that works for that individual.
 If they're really, really that fearful of confronting whatever's going on.
 It is important to listen to people who, you know, are unfortunately having to deal with reporting people breaking a code of conduct.
 And I think it is important to try to make that process as comfortable as possible._

+No matter the process, it is essential that someone in the project is visibly accountable for handling reports and ensuring that the process works as intended.
+Often this can be more than one person, such as a community manager and an ombudsman.
+Listing these responsible parties on websites and info pages, as well as making them visible to the community at events and workshops, can help community members know who to go to when incidents arise.

 # 10. Foster Healthy Collaborations within the Community